Gianni Stensness: Viking FK

 On 9 August 2021, he signed a three-year contract with Norwegian club Viking FK.
 He made his debut for the club on 29 August 2021, in a 2–1 win against Rosenborg.
+Stensness made six appearances as Viking won the 2025 Eliteserien.

 International career

 Eligible for both Australia and New Zealand (Australia via birth, New Zealand via paternal birth), 17-year old Stensness was named by Ufuk Talay in an Australian under-20 national team training camp on 31 January 2017.
 In August 2017, Stensness was part of the under-20 team who played in a Tri Series against the Western Australia state team and against the Singapore national under-19 football team.

 On 11 February 2019, Stensness was invited by New Zealand under-20 national team coach Des Buckingham to a talent identification camp in Auckland.
 On 23 March 2019 he declared his desire to represent New Zealand.

 On 28 May 2019, Stensness scored his first goal for New Zealand at the U-20 World Cup against Norway, helping his team advance to the round of 16.

 In September 2021, Stensness decided to represent Australia internationally.
 He debuted with Australia in a 2–0 2022 FIFA World Cup qualification loss to Japan on 24 March 2022.